 These hazards could be anything from debris in the roadway that the truck driver must avoid, to a line of cars suddenly stopping in highway traffic.
 Because it takes several hundred feet to stop a tractor trailer operating at highway speeds, it is crucial that truck drivers keep this 12-15 second lookout.
 Unfortunately, when negligent truck drivers fail to keep a safe lookout, their lack of attention can cause other drivers and pedestrians serious injuries.

 Another important rule that applies to all truck drivers is a ban on texting while driving.
 Although some states now prohibit texting while driving for all drivers, federal law strictly prohibits any commercial motor vehicle driver from texting while driving.
 This rule also prohibits truck and bus drivers from talking on a cell phone without a hands-free device while driving.
 In fact, a truck driver can be cited for dialing a cell phone (if dialing requires more than pushing one button), and for reaching for or holding a cell phone while driving.

 This is just a small sample of the additional rules that truck and bus drivers must follow.
-If you or a family member suffer serious or fatal injuries in a truck or bus crash, the attorneys at Baron & Budd can help you determine if the truck driver violated any state or federal laws.
+If you or a family member suffer an injury in an accident with a commercial vehicle, call Baron & Budd.
+Our truck accident attorneys can help you determine if the truck driver violated any state or federal laws.